DesignOps & Leadership

 DesignOps includes the engineering of what is being communicated in the UX Playbook.
 Here are 3 areas of how I managed DesignOps at GS1 Canada

-DesignOps 01: Enabling UX & Product Leads in User Research
+DesignOps 01: User Research Operation

-Persona utilization for backlog grooming
+1.2 Persona utilization for backlog grooming

 Developed persona-driven operation design using Smaply, SharePoint, and Azure DevOps to align user stories with actual user needs.